hardisj/erinsaudiocorner/content/english/loudspeakers/Jamo_S807.md

 <br>

-The above spectrograms are the "standard" way of providing directivity graphics by most reviewers.
+The above spectrograms are the standard way of providing directivity graphics by most reviewers.
 Some prefer *not* to normalize the data.
 Some prefer to normalize the data.
 Either way, it's a useful visual to get an idea of the directivity characteristics of a speaker or driver.

 However, these "collapsed" representations of the sound field are not very intuitively viewed.
 At least not to me.
 So, I came up with a different way to view the speaker's horizontal and vertical sound field by providing it across a 360° range in a globe plot below.
 I have provided both an absolute SPL version as well as a normalized version of both the horizontal and vertical sound fields.

-Note the legend provided in the top left of each image; this helps you understand which way the speaker would be oriented relative to my provided polar sound field.
+Note the legend provided in the top left of each image which helps you understand speaker oreientation provided in my global plots below.

 <img align="left" src="/images/Reviews/Loudspeakers/Jamo_S807/Jamo S807_360_Horizontal_Polar.png" alt="360 horz polar" width="120%"/>